revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 <blockquote>

 **Tuples**:
-It represents a heterogeneous collection of values.
-In other words, tuples enable storing multiple fields of different types.
-Tuples can also be passed as parameters to functions.
+It represents a heterogeneous collection of values.In other words, tuples enable storing multiple fields of different types.Tuples can also be passed as parameters to functions.

 **Syntax**
 ```typescript